-We are at the point of the internet having too much noise.
+The internet has too much noise.
 Many people are in the bandwagon to creating content for their online business, but in most situations, creating content means hashing out hundreds of original articles that barely have an audience.

 More articles, more people, more companies.
 Noise.
-The English arena of the internet is now saturated, and it is harder to gain the traction needed to hit traffic and conversion goals.
+The English arena of the internet is now saturated, and it’s harder to gain the traction needed to hit traffic and conversion goals.

-It is more important than ever to define a content strategy for your online business before creating content.
+It’s more important than ever to define a content marketing strategy for your online business before creating content.
 And even before you start typing away, you need a strategy and a plan of action.

 The content strategy process begins with defining the ideal audience.
 The ideal audience is the perfect readers (or buyers) of the product.
-They are the people with the most need and benefit from having the x,y,z product.
+They’re the people with the most need and benefit from having the x,y,z product.

 An ideal audience (or a Buyer’s Persona) is a semi-fictional representation of an ideal customer based on market research and real data from existing customers.
 Read more about what it is and how to create one.

 By defining the ideal audience and creating a buyer persona, the individual creating content is more likely to produce copy that is directly linked to the needs and challenges of the buying customer.
 Identifying and speaking via content to these individuals builds trust and authority with them.

 In the B2B world, many customers are not ready to buy the product at first glance.
 The product is usually a large investment, and they’re shopping the internet for the best solution.
 As content creators, we aim to identify these unique challenges and write about it.
 If we’re consistent in our execution, we build authority and trust with these individuals until the moment is right for them to buy.